History of Jamaica in Timeline

 2009: Patrick Allen becomes Governor-General

-In 2009, Patrick Allen assumed the office of Governor-General of Jamaica.
+In 2009, Patrick Allen became the Governor-General of Jamaica.

-Through 2009, there were plans for continued expansion of alumina production by Alcoa.
+Through 2009, continued expansion of alumina production was planned by Alcoa.

-In 2010, Digicel entered the broadband market in Jamaica by offering WiMAX broadband.
+In 2010, Digicel entered the broadband market by offering WiMAX broadband.

-In 2010, an attempt by Jamaican police and military to arrest drug lord Christopher Coke erupted in violence, resulting in over 70 deaths.
+In 2010, an attempt by Jamaican police and military to arrest drug lord Christopher Coke erupted in violence.

 2011: Justin Masterson highest paid Jamaican athlete

-According to ESPN, in 2011, Justin Masterson, starting pitcher for the baseball team Cleveland Indians in the United States, was the highest paid Jamaican professional athlete.
+According to ESPN, in 2011, Justin Masterson, a baseball pitcher for the Cleveland Indians, was the highest paid Jamaican professional athlete.

 According to the 2011 census, the Rastafari movement has 29,026 adherents, with 25,325 Rastafarian males and 3,701 Rastafarian females.

-In 2011, LIME deployed FTTH (Fibre to the Home) in selected communities in Jamaica.
+In 2011, LIME deployed FTTH (Fibre to the Home) in selected communities.

 2011: Claro Jamaica merged with Digicel Jamaica

-In 2011, Oceanic, which became Claro Jamaica, merged with Digicel Jamaica.
+In 2011, Oceanic (Claro Jamaica) merged with Digicel Jamaica.

-2011: PNP returns to power, Portia Simpson-Miller becomes Prime Minister
+2011: PNP return to power; Portia Simpson-Miller returns

-In the 2011 Jamaican general election, Portia Simpson-Miller and the PNP returned to power, winning 42 seats to the JLP's 21.
+In the 2011 Jamaican general election, Portia Simpson-Miller and the PNP returned to power, with a landslide 42 seats to the JLP's 21.

 2014: Marlon James published A Brief History of Seven Killings

-In late 2014, Cable and Wireless Communications, the parent company of LIME, acquired Flow Jamaica and replaced their brand LIME with FLOW.
+In late 2014, Cable and Wireless Communications acquired LIME and rebranded it as FLOW.

 Around 2015, the Jamaican education system began to offer formal instruction in Patois while retaining JSE as the "official language of instruction".